MicrosoftDocs/sql-docs/docs/sql-server/failover-clusters/windows/view-cluster-quorum-nodeweight-settings.md

 ---
 title: "View Cluster Quorum NodeWeight Settings | Microsoft Docs"
-description: Learn how to view NodeWeight settings for each member node in a Windows Server Failover Clustering cluster, which are used during quorum voting. ms.custom: "" ms.date: "03/14/2017" ms.prod: sql
+description: Learn how to view NodeWeight settings for each member node in a Windows Server Failover Clustering cluster.
+These settings are used during quorum voting. ms.custom: "" ms.date: "03/14/2017" ms.prod: sql